 Experience the thrill of driving every month with evo magazine, devoted exclusively to the greatest performance cars in the world.
 If you're passionate about performance cars then evo is your ultimate monthly read.

-Jaguar F-type review - head-turning roadster still thrills on the road
+Jaguar F-type review - Stunning looks and still able to thrill on the road

-As fun and raucous as the V8 is the V6 S would be our choice from the F-type range (note this is the convertible car we’re talking about – we’d have the V8 R Coupe all day long).
-It feels light and nimble, with the mechanical LSD adding a good deal of control over the limit.
+As fun and raucous as the V8 is the V6 S would be our choice from the F-type Convertible range – however, we’d have the V8 R all day long if we were deciding on which of the Coupés to have.
+The V6 S feels the lightest and most nimble of the drop-tops, with the mechanical LSD adding a good deal of control over the limit.
 Given the choice between the manual and the 8-speed auto we would go with three pedals, but that’s more a reflection on our predilection for the interaction of self-shifting than a comment on the two pedal option.

-It is certainly a beautiful car that will tempt some people on its looks alone and dynamically it is a big step on from Jaguar sports cars of the past, with much more precision to the way that it handles.
-Jaguar has tried to position the F-type between the Porsche Boxster and the 911 Cabriolet, and while it can’t beat Porsche on pure driving thrills (or the supreme value of the Boxster) it is nonetheless a very appealing alternative for those with an aversion to Stuttgart’s products.
+It is certainly a beautiful car in either body style, and it will tempt some people on its looks alone.
+Dynamically it is a big step on from Jaguar sports cars of the past, with much more precision to the way that it handles.
+Jaguar has tried to position the F-type between the Porsche Boxster and the 911, and while it can’t beat the Porsches on pure driving thrills (or the supreme value of the Boxster) it is nonetheless a very appealing alternative for those with an aversion to Stuttgart’s products.

 'The first thing you notice is the steering, which is quite light but also very quick and direct, just like a 458's or an F12's.
 This would be suicide if the rest of the car couldn't keep up, but the chassis responds to any inputs with alacrity, feeling taut and agile.
 The whole car feels very accurate and the result is that you have a huge amount of confidence on turn-in to corners.'
 Henry Catchpole, Features Editor (Jaguar F-type V6 S, evo 183)